DriftwoodPalace/Dragon-Portfolio/backtest.md

 ### Returns for all components

 Before we start, lets look how all individual components have performed.
+All returns are total returns (dividends reinvested).

 ![MSCI_World](../assets/MSCI_World.png)